Krzysiekzd/SanKEY.js/README.md

 SanKEY.js is a small JavaScript data visualization "package" that provides a simple object-oriented API to create interactive column-ordered Sankey diagrams.
 It's free of dependencies and written in vanilla JavaScript.
 SanKEY.js was designed with the goal of maximum performance, so it works faster than any other library or package used for the purpose of creating Sankey diagrams.
 It allows a high level of customization with features like special link shapes, adjustable nodes width and integrated callback functions.
 The possibility of easily creating plots with thousands of columns and tens of thousands of nodes and links redefines the capabilities of Sankey diagrams and opens new horizons for their usage.

 ## __Usage__
 SanKEY.js is provided as an ES6 module.
-To use the it, download "SanKEY_script.js" and include the line below in your main script file.
+To use it, download "SanKEY_script.js" and include the line below in your main script file.
 ```javascript
 import {PlotCreator} from './SanKEY_script.js'
 ```